jadhavsujit/solution/Document.md

 ### Accessibility:
 - system should be easy to use for all users, regardless of their abilities or disabilities.
 This may involve designing the system to be navigable using a keyboard, or providing clear and concise instructions on how to use the system.
 - Only registered Students, Trainers, course co-ordinator, reviewer will be accessed after authentication.
-- Reviewer can reject or approve comments based on their reactions.
+- The language used in the feedback system should be clear and concise, and should be easy to understand for users with cognitive or language-based disabilities.
+Reviewer can reject or approve comments based on their reactions.
 - Trainer will able to see their evaluation given by student.

 ### Durability: